Do you want to configure your WordPress SMTP settings and set up emails?

 Method 1: Get Full White Glove Setup for WordPress SMTP

 Setting up WordPress SMTP can be pretty overwhelming if you’re a beginner.
 If you’re not confident setting up email in WordPress, you can just leave the task to experts.

-That’s why WP Mail SMTP has a full White Glove Setup service.
-It makes WordPress mail server setup effortless.
+That’s why WP Mail SMTP provides a full White Glove Setup service.
+It makes the WordPress mail server setup effortless.

 Our White Glove Setup service includes complete configuration and testing for your new email provider using your verified email account.

 That means we’ll:

-- Add your preferred ‘From’ address and sender name
+- Add your preferred From Name and From Address

 - Set up all of the required DNS records with your hosting providers

-- Test your mailer so you know your WordPress emails are fixed.
+- Test mailer so you know your WordPress emails are delivering properly.

 If you want to use WP Mail SMTP without the hassle and have your email delivery issues fixed once and for all, this is likely the best option for you.